kcmv/colabo/USER_INSTRUCTIONS.md

 ## Phases

 1. `%IBIS% : Question` to be brainstormed about is created by moderator
+    + moderator must be in 'Presenter'-mode to broadcast Brainstorming start / phases changes
 1. **Silent generation of ideas**
     + Each participant creates as much as possible `%IBIS% : Idea`-s that come to his mind when considering the question.
     + All ideas are **private** at this phase.